KylerLimata/kylerlimata.me/content/projects/piston_connecting_rod/index.md

 +++
 title = "Piston Connecting Rod" date = 2025-04-30
-extra.summary = "As part of my Internal Combustion Engines class, I designed a piston connecting rod for an Otto Cycle engine, including performing a stress analysis."
+extra.summary = "As part of my Internal Combustion Engines course, I designed a piston connecting rod, developing parametric stress models and performing fatigue analysis under cyclic loading to guide design decisions.
+I wrote Python scripts to compute stresses across the full loading cycle at high resolution, enabling rapid iteration of key design parameters.
+The finalized geometry was modeled in Fusion 360 and exported to ANSYS for finite element stress analysis, where simulation results were compared against analytical predictions to inform stress model refinements."
 +++

 # Overview
 ------

-As part of my Internal Combustion Engines class, I designed a piston connecting rod for an Otto Cycle engine, including performing a stress analysis at four differenet points of high stress and finite element analysis in FEA.
-I developed a numerical simulation of the stress in Python so that I could calculate the average and maximum principal stresses (sigma 1) for fatigue analysis.
-Links to the report and GitHub repository can be found below.
+As part of my Internal Combustion Engines course, I designed a piston connecting rod, developing parametric stress models and performing fatigue analysis under cyclic loading to guide design decisions.
+I wrote Python scripts to compute stresses across the full loading cycle at high resolution, enabling rapid iteration of key design parameters.
+The finalized geometry was modeled in Fusion 360 and exported to ANSYS for finite element stress analysis, where simulation results were compared against analytical predictions to inform stress model refinements.

 [Project Report](MME540_KylerLimata_GradProjectReport.pdf)